How to Get Butter Stains Out of Clothes?5 Useful Tips

 4. Use alcohol or white vinegar: powerful stain removal

 For some longer butter stains, try using alcohol or white vinegar.
 Both of these items can help dissolve grease and are less damaging to your clothing.
-All you need to do is pour the alcohol or white vinegar on the stain and gently pat it down to allow it to penetrate the stain.
+All you need is pour the alcohol or white vinegar on the stain and gently pat it down to allow it to penetrate the stain.
 Then just rinse with water.
-If you are afraid that the alcohol or vinegar smell is too strong, don’t worry, the clothes will quickly dissipate the odor after washing!
+Don’t afraid that the alcohol or vinegar smell is too strong, the clothes will quickly dissipate the odor after washing!

 5. Professional stain removers: a “secret weapon” for stubborn stains

-If the above methods still can not completely remove the butter stains, then you can consider using the stain remover on the market.
-The enzymes in stain removers break down grease and oil, making them particularly suitable for stubborn stains.
-To use, simply apply the stain remover to the stain according to the instructions, let it sit for a few minutes and then clean it in the usual way.
+If the above methods don’t fully remove the butter stains, you can try using a stain remover.
+The enzymes in stain removers break down grease and oil, making them great for tough stains.
+Just apply the stain remover as instructed, let it sit for a few minutes, and then clean as usual.

 Tip: Avoid common mistakes